medic/cht-docs/content/en/apps/concepts/navigation.md

 {{< figure src="sync-status.png" link="sync-status.png" class="right col-6 col-lg-4" >}}

 Data synchronization is important for [offline users]({{< relref "apps/concepts/users" >}}).
 These users keep a copy of the data they have access to on their device.
 They can work from their device while disconnected from the internet (offline), by reading from and writing to their copy of the data.
-“Sync” (synchronization) is when data on the device is made to match the data on the server.
-Synchronization depends on the user's internet connectivity status.
+“Sync” (synchronization) is when data on the device is made to match the data on the server and requires an internet connection.
 The CHT app monitors the online status and attempts sync accordingly.
-It adapts to changes in connectivity to optimize data transfer.

 #### Replication Types